Rudolf Klement

 Rudolf Alois Klement (November 4, 1908, in Hamburg – 13 July 1938, in Paris) was a German member of the Trotskyist Left Opposition and Fourth International.
 Fluent in five languages, he joined Trotsky as his secretary in Prinkipo, Turkey, in 1933, where he learned a sixth language, Russian.
 Klement accompanied Trotsky to France, where he remained after Trotsky was expelled and ultimately found a home in Mexico.
 Klement came to lead Trotsky's International Secretariat from France.
-He was assassinated by the Stalinist NKVD in Paris in 1938, while preparing a political report that included an investigation of NKVD agent Mark Zborowski, who had infiltrated the Trotskyist movement in France.
+He was assassinated by the NKVD in Paris in 1938, while preparing a political report that included an investigation of NKVD agent Mark Zborowski, who had infiltrated the Trotskyist movement in France.

 Early life

 Klement was born in Hamburg, Germany in 1908, his father an architect in the city.
 A student of philosophy at Hamburg, he spoke five languages.
 He joined the communist party in his youth, but after expressing interest in Trotskyist political positions, was expelled in 1932.
 In 1932–33, Klement was recruited by socialist Georg Jungclas (1902–1975) to join the left opposition, and quickly began to learn Russian.
 Belgian socialist Georges Vereeken described Klement as "Tall and pale, slightly stooped, an unexpressive face, impenetrable."
 Socialist Gérard Rosenthal wrote that Klement was a large man with sharp features who wore glasses and was short-sighted.
 Rosenthal described Klement as reserved, precise, tidy, and slow to speak.